 Adding and Dropping Courses

 SMU undergraduates can drop and/or add classes during the first week of each semester without these changes affecting their official transcripts.
-Following the first week of class, a dropped class will result in a “W” (withdrawal) appearing on the student’s academic record.
+Following the second week of class, a dropped class will result in a “W” (withdrawal) appearing on the student’s academic record.
 Because enrollment affects National Collegiate Athletic Association (NCAA) eligibility, following the ADD/DROP deadline, student-athletes must inform SAAS, their coach, and SMU Athletics in writing before they drop any class.
-Student-athletes must also meet other academic requirements for NCAA eligibility including: progress towards degree, and major declaration requirements.
+Student-athletes must also meet other academic requirements for NCAA eligibility including: full-time enrollment status, progress towards degree, and major declaration requirements.
 Student-athletes are expected to consult their academic advisor, their SAAS counselor, and the Athletic Department's Compliance and Eligibility staff during enrollment and throughout the semester to insure they meet all university and NCAA requirements.